 Meet your conversion goals using visuals that stand outI need this!

 Street furniture advertisement is about using equipment like benches, bus shelters, kiosks, parking garages to display your ads.
 This kind of advertisement is mostly targeted towards pedestrians.

-This type of advertising is positioned next to a point of sale, for instance, the checkout section at stores.
+This type of advertising is positioned next to the point of sale – for instance, the checkout section at stores.
 Point of sale displays catch customers’ attention at the point of purchase.

-This kind of advertising is effective because it targets an audience that’s ready to make a purchase.
+This kind of advertising is effective because it targets an audience that’s ready to checkout.
 As people are already buying, they’re more likely to add another item to their purchase.
-Think about how many times you picked up an item last minute next to the checkout counter.
+That said, it’s an excellent chance to offer discounts to give the customer that final nudge to buy.

-Retail advertisements are everywhere in stores, malls, and shopping centers.
-They usually promote a product or brand that is present the retail location and invite the audience to visit the store.
-Retail advertising is displayed on wide spaces.
+Retail advertisements usually promote a product or brand present in the retail location and invite the audience to visit the store.
 They take up a large surface on walls, roofs, floors, windows, or screens.
 In the same vein, they can also be inserts in newspapers or even flyers.

 Guerilla marketing is an alternative outdoor marketing strategy that relies on creative and unique advertising to attract customers.
-It’s low cost and different from anything customers have seen before.
+It’s a low-cost tactic, and it’s different from anything customers have seen before.
 Guerilla outdoor marketing is about experimenting and trying new innovative and affordable marketing ideas to yield maximum results.

 Guerilla marketing is effective because it’s creative and witty.
 It gets people’s attention but also creates social media buzz.

 Here are a few examples of how to pull off guerilla marketing:

 If you want a disruptive outdoor marketing campaign that channels energy and has a human touch, consider outdoor events.
 Here are a few examples of events you may want to hold to promote your brand: